canonical/ubuntu-pro-docs/account-setup.rst

 We recommend that all customers with commercial subscriptions have a secondary user on the Ubuntu Pro dashboard, to ensure continuity of access.

 Check *Account users* from the main menu.
 If a secondary user is not already listed, add one now.
+See :ref:`User management <user-management>` for more information.

 .. image:: images/pro-adduser.png